-This option is a professionally oriented program that provides the necessary mathematical skills to solve many of the data analysis problems of government, industry, science, engineering, and management.
-Courses range from theory based courses in probability through to applied hands-on course in statistical programming, including a course in the use of SAS statistical software.
+The Probability and Statistics Option provides the necessary mathematical skills to solve many of the data analysis problems in, industry, science, engineering, and management.
+Courses range from theory in probability to applied hands-on courses in statistical programming, including R and SAS statistical software.

 Degree Requirements - Total Number of Credits: 34

-Science Cluster - One cluster of 12 credits from the following.
+Science Cluster - (four courses - 12 credits) - One cluster of 12 credits from the following.

 Random Processes Cluster

 Each student must complete an internship lasting a minimum of 350 hours.
 Before starting the internship, the student must have completed at least 18 credit hours in the program, including 6 credit hours of PLUS coursework, must have completed the course PSMA.5000 Professional Development, and must have a GPA of at least 3.3.
-The university will assist students in finding an internship.
 In cases where a PSM student is employed in their career field the PSM student will be required to do a PSM project at their place of employment.
-The student should register fro the course PSMA.5100 PSM Internship during the internship period.
+The student should register for the course PSMA.5100 PSM Internship during the internship period.

-In the summer immediately following completion of the PSM Internship (or PSM Project for students employed in their career field) the student is required to take PSMA.5010 Reflective Seminar (1 credit).
+In the semester immediately following completion of the PSM Internship (or PSM Project for students employed in their career field) the student is required to take PSMA.5010 Reflective Seminar (1 credit).

-Plus two additional courses from the following list:
+Plus two additional courses (six credits) from the following list: